 I lived in suburban Washington, DC for seven years before we moved to Vienna.
 That has to be some kind of Foreign Service record, right?
 Not a coincidence.
 It reflects my mixed attitude toward expat life.
 It can be fun, but it can also be a lot of work.
 And it’s very stressful.

 I’m not a super gung-ho diplomatic spouse.
 I like living overseas, but I like living at home, too.
 Each has its advantages and disadvantages.
 I love my downtown apartment, but I miss having a real garden.
-I love the travel, but don’t like being so far from family.
+I love the travel–love it!–but I don’t like being so far from family.
 It’s definitely a trade-off as far as I am concerned.

 And my relationship with the State Department?
-Well, it’s complicated.
+It’s, um, complicated?